RichardPinheiro/SOLID-full-exemples/README.md

 SOLID
 =====

-Projeto com exemplos em PHP dos Princípios SOLID para maior qualidade em programação.
-Os exemplos foram escritos em PHP, pois é a liguagem que trabalho, mas SOLID está relacionado a boas práticas de programação, não estando ligado diretamente a nenhuma linguagem de programação.
+Project with PHP examples of the SOLID Principles for better programming quality.
+The examples were written in PHP, because it’s the language I work on, but SOLID is related to good programming practices, not being connected directly to any programming language.

-* Por que aprender SOLID?
+* Why learn SOLID?

-Porque é uma ótima prática que irá melhorar a qualidade do seu software:
+Because it is a great practice that will improve the quality of your software:

-* Facilitando o entendimento do código.
+* Facilitating the understanding of the code.
-* Evitando discrepância e redundância.
+* Avoiding discrepancy and redundancy.
-* Proporcionando mais coesão ao código.
+* Providing more cohesion to the code.
-* Melhorando a organização do seu código.
+* Improving your code organization.
-* Eliminando dependências e acoplamentos desnecessárias.
+* Eliminating unnecessary dependencies and couplings.
-* Padrão conciso:
+* Concise standard:
-  * Fácil entendimento.
+   * Easy understanding.
-  * Fácil manutenção.
+   * Easy maintenance.
-  * Menor curva de aprendizado.
+   * Lesser learning curve.
-  * Maior produtividade.
+   * Higher productivity.
-  * Menos custo.
+   * Less cost.

-* Atalhos
+* Shortcuts

 * [Single Responsability Principle (SRP)](src/GSoares/SOLID/SingleResponsability)
 * [Open/Closed Principle (OCP)](src/GSoares/SOLID/OpenClosed)